 He was particularly sensitive about the honor of his mother and so when the residents of Alencon mocked the occupation of his mother’s father by hanging animal hides on their walls, he had their hands and feet cut off.

-William’s conquest of England transformed the English language as French remained the language of nobility and administration for several centuries and many French words made their way into English.
+William’s conquest of England transformed the English language as French remained the language of nobility and administration for several centuries and many French words made their way into the English language.